 How do I start getting these things in place?

-The first step is that we have a chat.
 We need to establish what you need, what you want, what is best in your personal circumstances.
 Following that I make recommendations, in writing, and we work to set up everything that is required.
+You get the advice that you need.

 Real financial planning is what I do and protecting families is the most important part.
 Taking the right financial steps is an act of love, an act of kindness, and having dealt with bereaved families for many years, I know what a difference it can make.
 It really matters.

-To arrange a discussion on any aspect of your personal financial planning, please email me at keren@holbornassets.com
+To arrange a discussion on any aspect of your personal financial planning, please email me at keren@holbornassets.com or use this contact form.

 I write articles such as this one as part of the holistic personal financial planning service that I provide to expats, and the general consumer, financial and legal information that I provide in The National newspaper, and on the Facebook group British Expats Dubai.